hepingli1102/HPMNet/README.md

 # HPMNet: An Asymmetric Hypergraph-Prototype Mamba Network for Rice Mapping in Fragmented Landscapes

 > **Notice**: This repository contains the official implementation of the paper *"An Asymmetric Hypergraph-Prototype Mamba Network for Rice Mapping in Fragmented Landscapes"*.
-The manuscript is currently under review at the **International Journal of Applied Earth Observation and Geoinformation (JAG)**.
->
 > 🚀 **The complete training scripts, dataset processing codes, and pre-trained weights will be fully released here upon the acceptance of the paper.**

 ---